 Human activities, not the least manifested in the built environment, are responsible for a large amount of the stress our societies put on the environment and there is a global challenge in meeting the need for sustainability while adapting to a local reality and situation.
 This programme focuses on methods and design approaches for understanding and analysing different local contexts in order to propose adequate solutions in designing for a sustainable future.

 Sustainable development is a political vision that entails huge challenges for social and technical innovation all over the world.
-It has consequences for all professions, not least for urban planning, architectural design and the full complexity of societal development can be addressed and managed through design for sustainable development.
+It has consequences for all professions, not least for architecture and urban design, since it is here the full complexity of societal development has to be addressed and managed through design for sustainable development.

 This programme provides you with the skills and methods valid

-where design approaches are required.
+where architectural and urban design approaches are required.
 As a student, you are trained to

 find solutions that support sustainable development in a large variety